DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 Arguments:

-• text: A string to route to different edges based on its language.
+• text: A text string to route.

 Raises: